-When you have finished applying the dye to the silk yardage or scarf - it's not permanent until you do something else.
+When you have finished applying the dye to the silk or wool yardage or scarf - it's not permanent until you do something else.
 You have to "set" or"'fix" the color so you can wash or dry clean the piece without all the color washing out.

 The method of "setting" or "fixing" the color depends on the chemistry of the dye you are using.
-Before purchasing any dye you should read the directions thoroughly to determine if the required proceedure fits your project and situation (time or space available, inclinations i.e. lifestyle).
+Before purchasing any dye you should read the directions thoroughly to determine if the required procedure fits your project and situation (time or space available, inclinations i.e. lifestyle).
 You will also learn how that particular dye or paint needs to be fixed (set, made permanent).

 DYES AND METHODS OF FIXATION

 - The flowable paints (Dynaflow, Setasilk) - only ironing or a No-Heat additive.

 - Jacquard Silk (Green Label only) can be set using steam or a special liquid fixative but will yield deeper richer colors when steamed as opposed to being fixed with the liquid fixative.